 A natural, aged look lends itself to inspiration from ancient cultures, so Dayle antiques much of her work.
 She begins with rough, unpredictable edges when shaping the clay then treats the baked surface with acrylic paint to highlight textures and add rustic color.
 The resulting pieces attain the look of historic artifacts.

 Taking her cues from the colorful fabrics of Provence, Dayle rolls millefiore canes to created repeated patterns.
 You'll learn to select colors, design floral patterns and fill dead space inside your wrapped logs.
 Dayle shows off polymer clay's uncanny ability to miniaturize and composes intricate designs with various sizes of the same cane.
 You'll be able to apply your cane-making skills to any project that requires repetition.

-In the final segment, Dayle exhibits possibilites for future projects.
+In the final segment, Dayle exhibits possibilities for future projects.
 But with this solid foundation in polymer clay, you'll have no trouble imagining your own creations.
-To reshape your world with unique art, gifts and accessories, join Dayle Doroshow in The World of Polymer Clay Volume 1: Provence.

 Dayle shows you how to make almost anything using your hands, polymer clay (Fimo) and a few simple supplies.
 Dayle outlines the basics of shaping, cutting and blending clay and introduces you to her tools.
 She explains the necessary precautions to ensure success.
 In this volume, Dayle samples the colors and fabrics of southern France and demonstrates a half-dozen methods for adding Provence-inspired patterns to clay.